ruuda/blog/posts/a-type-system-for-rcl-part-4-the-typechecker.md

 To check an expression, we pass in:

  * **The expected type.**
+   At the top level this is `Type::Any`.
-   In most cases this will be `Type::Any`, but in some cases a syntactic construct prescribes the type.
+   In most cases the expected type is passed down, but an expectation can also come from an annotation, and in some cases a syntactic construct prescribes the type.
    For example,
    the condition in an if-else expression must be a boolean.
  * **The span (source location) of the expression.**